FelipePinto02/notes_app/README.md

-# Feedback App using Python Flask and SQLAlchemy
+# Notes App using Python Flask and SQLAlchemy

 Simple Flask notes app to practice and develop a better understanding of the Flask framework and databases.